Lucid's Philosophy on Acoustic Musical Recordings

 post-production digital tools and plugins.

-it (KISS).
+the recordings.
 However, high quality

 compression, limiting, or gain adjustments are sometimes needed on the loudest passages